Think you need a little extra wiggle room in your shoes?

 4. Are you prone to foot swelling, or do you stand for long periods of time?

 If you run long distances or stand on your feet for long periods of time, your feet are likely to swell.
 If this has caused you to feel like your shoes are too tight, you can combat this feeling by choosing a wide shoe.
-If you are on your feet all day, we would recommend the Akasa.
-If your feet are swelling for long days on the trail, check out the Challenger ATR 5.
+If you are on your feet all day, we would recommend something with ample cushion, such as the Akasa or the Bondi 6.
+If your feet are swelling from long days on the trail, check out the Speedgoat 4 or Challenger ATR 5.

 5. Take a look.

-Are your feet “muffin topping” over the last of the shoe?
+Are your feet extending, or “spilling,” over the last of the shoe?
 Can you see excessive pressure on the seams?
 Does there not appear to be enough room for your toes?
 Do your older shoes have blowouts or unusual wear or rips?
 Sometimes you can tell you need a wider fit from just looking.
 If your investigation reveals any of these problems, you might want to try a wide shoe.

 6. Have you ever been fitted for footwear before?